biswajitcsecu/Deep-learning-practice-codes-/README.md

-# Deep-learning-practice-codes-
+# Deep-learning-practice-codes

-Seeveral deep learning applications have desigen using Python on GPU on Linux
+Many deep learning applications have practiced using Python on GPU on Linux